cabradna/LLM-Planning-Recommendation-System/docs/development_notes.md

 `neural_dyna_q_notebook.py` is a Python script formatted as a Jupyter Notebook that implements the Neural Dyna-Q job recommendation system.
 This script serves as an executable demonstration of the core algorithms developed in the LLM-Planning-Recommendation-System repository, specifically focusing on the neural network-based Dyna-Q reinforcement learning approach to job recommendations.

-The file is designed to be run either in Google Colab or locally, with appropriate error handling to manage different execution environments.
+The file is designed to be run either in Google Colab or locally, with appropriate environment setup to manage different execution environments.
 It contains both code cells and markdown cells (using the `# %%` and `# %% [markdown]` format) which makes it compatible with notebook interfaces like Jupyter, Colab, or VS Code's interactive Python.

 ## Purpose and Functionality